The Human Centipede 2 (Full Sequence): United Kingdom

+Tom Six responded to the BBFC's decision in a statement released the next day:

+Eureka Entertainment, the film's UK distributor, issued a statement criticising the ban, echoing Six's sentiments about the revelation of plot details in the BBFC's report, and announcing their intention to appeal to the Video Appeals Committee.

 In October 2011, the BBFC ultimately granted the film an 18 certificate for "very strong bloody violence and gore, and sexual violence" after 32 compulsory cuts were made, totalling 2 minutes and 37 seconds.
-Sir Quentin Thomas, president of the BBFC, stated:When we first examined this work earlier this year we judged that, as submitted, it was unsuitable for classification; and, as we explained to the company, we could not ourselves see how cuts could produce a viable and classifiable work.
-That remains the view of one of our Vice Presidents, Gerard Lemos, who is therefore abstaining from the Board's collective decision.
-The company lodged an appeal against our decision to refuse classification.
-In the course of preparations for that appeal, the company proposed a number of cuts which it was right for us to consider.
-In response, after further examination, we proposed a more extensive series of cuts.
-These cuts produce a work which many will find difficult but which I believe can properly be classified at the adult level.
-The company has now accepted these cuts, withdrawn its appeal and the work has been classified, as cut, at 18.The sales director of Eureka Entertainment supported the decision, stating:We are really pleased that after nearly four months of detailed discussion and debate, we have been able to reach an agreement with the BBFC and to produce a very viable cut of the film which will both excite and challenge its fans.
-Naturally we have a slight disappointment that we have had to make cuts, but we feel that the storyline has not been compromised and the level of horror has been sustained.
+Sir Quentin Thomas, president of the BBFC, stated:

+The sales director of Eureka Entertainment supported the decision, stating:

 Australia and New Zealand

 In May 2011, the uncut film was originally granted an R18+ classification by the Australian Classification Board (ACB).
 However, this decision was later overruled after Minister for Justice Brendan O'Connor asked for a review of the rating by the Australian Classification Review Board.
 On 28 November 2011, the film was reviewed and by unanimous decision of a three-person board, refused classification.

 Several groups and individuals, including FamilyVoice Australia, Collective Shout and Cardinal George Pell, the Archbishop of Sydney, welcomed the decision.
 Monster Pictures, the Australian distributor of the film, criticised the decision and announced their intention to re-edit and re-submit the film for review.

 On 13 December 2011, the ACB classified a modified version of the film at R18+ for "high impact themes, violence and sexual violence".
 Monster Pictures expressed their "delight", and clarified that thirty seconds of the film had been "modified".
 They concluded that "this decision highlights the absurdity of Classification Review Board's decision to ban the film in the first place."

 Due to the reaction by Australian film authorities, the film was not submitted for theatrical distribution in New Zealand.
 However, in April 2012, the DVD version was classified as "objectionable" (banned) by the New Zealand Office of Film & Literature Classification.